marcinguy/cryptore-android-keystore/README.md

 - Store encrypted using a symmetric key

-- Using the Android Keystore (symmetric, asymmetric based on version)*

-- Store encrypted using asymmetric keys (SMSPKI)**

-- * hackable on Rooted device, however gets harder with newer Androids
+- Using the Android Keystore (symmetric, asymmetric based on version) - hackable on Rooted device, however gets harder with newer Androids

-- ** very secure (accepting the SMS spoof risk), but also complex to integrate and setup.
+- Store encrypted using asymmetric keys (SMSPKI) - very secure (accepting the SMS spoof risk), but also complex to integrate and setup.
 As a disadv.
 SMS costs also money.